Modern browsers support two mirroring techniques when rendering RTL text:

 This provides a fallback technique for math fonts that don't

-clockwise integrals and the like where the semantic would be modified by
+clockwise integrals where the semantic would be modified by

 MathML <mo stretchy="false"> |